Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 }
 ```

-Note that the constructor symbol is prioritized over parameter symbols:
+Note that the constructor symbol would be prioritized over parameter symbols:
 ```kotlin
 /**
  * [abc] - to the class